ishswar/katacoda-scenarios/cka-csr-usr/step2.md

 ## Remove taint

-As this is single node cluster we need to remove tain from master node if we don't do this than no pods can be secude on master (We are just doing this for demo purpose)
+As this is single node cluster we need to remove taint from master node if we don't do this than no pods can be schedule on master (We are just doing this for demo purpose)

 `kubectl taint node $(hostname) node-role.kubernetes.io/master:NoSchedule-`{{execute}}